The Judging Panel

 Chair of Judges

-“It is an absolute honour to be Chair of the judging panel for the Flavours of Herriot Country Awards.
-Each year these awards go from strength to strength and Herriot Country truly represent the very best of the food, drink, produce and service that Richmondshire and Hambleton has to offer.
+“After an enforced gap of two years, it is an absolute honour to be Chair of the judging panel for the Flavours of Herriot Country Awards once again.
+Each year these awards gone from strength to strength and Herriot Country truly represent the very best of the food, drink, produce and service that Richmondshire and Hambleton has to offer, this year though we have more to celebrate than ever, amazing examples of diversity and flexible business models and indeed survival.
 We are so fortunate to live and work in an area rich and diverse in its culinary offerings and the Flavours of Herriot Country capture this.
 Thanks must go to all of the farmers, producers, makers and businesses that enter these awards, and to the very professional and committed judges who support them”.

 Here are a selection of our industry experts who will be judging the 12 categories this year…